Mohitrajranu/FlinkPracticeProj/README.md

 ● addSink -> to add a custom data sink outside of Flink ex Kafka , Flume etc using connectors

 Iterative Stream accepts feedback to itself and comprises of FeedbackStream and OutputStream.
 If condition is met then go to output stream
+Data is of the following schema

+# cab id, cab number plate, cab type, cab driver name, ongoing trip/not, pickup location, destination,passenger count

+Using Datastream/Dataset transformations find the following for each ongoing trip.

+1.)
+Popular destination.  | Where more number of people reach.

+2.)
+Average number of passengers from each pickup location.  | average =  total no. of passengers from a location / no. of trips from that location.

+3.)
+Average number of trips for each driver.  | average =  total no. of passengers drivers has picked / total no. of trips he made

+Questions for this assignment
+What all transformation operations you will use? map, filter, reduce, groupby, sum, maxby